apache/dolphinscheduler-website/docs/en-us/developer_guide/architecture-design.md

 - Since the Web (UI) and Worker are not necessarily on the same machine, viewing the log is not as it is for querying local files.
 There are two options:
   - Put the logs on the ES search engine
   - Obtain remote log information through gRPC communication
-- Considering the lightweightness of EasyScheduler as much as possible, gRPC was chosen to implement remote access log information.
+- Considering the lightweightness of DolphinScheduler as much as possible, gRPC was chosen to implement remote access log information.

  <p align="center">
    <img src="https://analysys.github.io/easyscheduler_docs_cn/images/grpc.png" alt="grpc remote access" width="50%" />